 id's Quake II released in late 1997 set a whole new standard for first person shooters.
 A wide array of weapons, pick-ups and enemies fueled this game, making it a favorite among millions of gamers.
 Single player mode was acceptable, but the real highlight was network play.
 Players could battle against others via IPX and TCP/IP over the internet.
 This is one of the first Glide-based games I played and boy did it look great.

 Carmageddon II came out in November 1998 as a sequel to the wildly popular original title with the same name.
 The object of the game was simple: destroy anything and everything in sight!
 Ok, maybe it wasn't as simple as that, but carnage was one of the key elements of this racing / driving game.

 Players competed in races with three different ways to win.
 You could pass through all of the checkpoints before the other racers, you could win an event by destroying every competitor's vehicle, and players could earn a victory by killing every pedestrian in a given stage.
 Due to the game's graphic nature, it earned a Mature rating from the ESRB, but that didn't stop most people (myself included) from playing this game hours on end.

 Gameplay took place from your armor-clad, hopped up Piranha as you hit the road (or desert) and battle with other decked out vehicles.
 This game reminded me a lot of the Twisted Metal series as it shared many of the same themes.

 Virtua Fighter 2

-Resident Evil was originally released for the Sony Playstation in 1996 and ported to the PC a year later as one of the first to use 3dfx's Glide API.
+The original Resident Evil was first released for the Playstation in 1996 and ported to the PC a year later as one of the first to use 3Dfx's Glide API.
 Resident Evil has been billed as the first "survival horror video game" by many, setting the bar high for others to follow.
 The game allowed players to control two characters, Jill Valentine and Chris Redfield, each with their own pros and cons.

 Need for Speed II: Special Edition